Skip to main content

 How to add anchors to a page in Confluence Cloud

-1. Navigate to your Confluence page and press e on your keyboard to enter Edit mode.
+1. Head to your Confluence page and press 'e' on your keyboard to enter Edit mode.

-2. Place your cursor at the location where you want to insert the anchor.
+2. Click where you want to insert the anchor, such as just before a heading.
 Then, start typing the anchor shortcut (/anchor) and click on the macro.

 A screenshot of the Anchor macro in Confluence